nalbarr/coursera-getting-cleaning-data/README.md

 #### Inputs
 Input UCI Human Activity Recognition (HAR) data set has been downloaded to your current working directory expanded to a local folder named:  "UCI HAR Dataset".
 For convenience, this has been included in the repository

-For convenience the input data files have been included pre downloaded as original .zip file and already expanded in Git repository.
+For convenience input data files have been included pre downloaded as original .zip file and already expanded in Git repository.

 #### Outputs
 - README.html